 5. Use Keyboard Shortcuts on Windows 8

-Similar to any older windows OS, Windows 8 lets you to access with many helpful keyboard shortcuts so that you can work quicker.
-Although some of the old shortcuts have remained active and you can absolutely identify them in the list.
+Similar to any older Windows OS, Windows 8 lets you access many helpful keyboard shortcuts so that you can work quicker.
+Although some of the old shortcuts have remained active and you can absolutely identify them on the list.
 For example,

 - Windows Key + F – File Search

 - Ctrl + Shift + Esc – Open Task Manager